insideout10/wordlift-docs/docs/shortcodes.rst

     [wl_faceted_search]

-The faceted search can be used on entity pages to display and filter the posts related to the current and other entities.
-Useful for `content discovery <discover.html#the-navigator-widget>`_.
+The Faceted Search widget can be used on entity pages to display and filter the posts related to the current and other entities.
+It is useful for `content discovery <discover.html#the-navigator-widget>`_.

 .. image:: /images/wordlift-edit-entity-faceted-search-widget-frontend.gif